10. General Settings » Anomaly Detection

 The anomaly detection engine can be configured in Configuration » General Settings » Anomaly Detection.
-The detection of anomalies also needs to be enabled individually for each subnet defined in the IP Zone (details in Configuration » Network & Policy » IP Zone).
+The detection of anomalies also needs to be enabled individually for each subnet defined in the IP Zone.

-Deduplication prevents the reporting of multiple anomalies for the same attack when the attack is matched by multiple decoders which are included within each other.
-Without this feature, if you define a 500k pps threshold for the IP decoder, a 400k pps threshold for the TCP decoder and a 30k pps threshold for the TCP+SYN decoder, and a 600k pps TCP+SYN attack is being received, the Sensor will detect three anomalies, one for each decoder.
-With this feature on, the Sensor will report a single anomaly for the most specific decoder which in this case is TCP+SYN.
-Select the first option to disable this feature.
-Select the second option to enable it.
-Select the third option also to ignore anomalies for bits/s thresholds when similar anomalies exist for packets/s thresholds.
+• Decoders - When this option is not used, if you define a 500k pps threshold for the IP decoder, a 400k pps threshold for the TCP decoder, and a 30k pps threshold for the TCP+SYN decoder, and then a 600k pps TCP+SYN attack is being received, the Sensor will detect three anomalies, one for each decoder.
+With this option, the Sensor will report a single anomaly for the most specific decoder, which in this case is TCP+SYN

-Expiration Function can be used to increase (linearly or exponentially, both for up to 24 hours) the number of minutes of inactivity before recurring anomalies expire.
-The system takes into account similar anomalies received in the previous 7 days.
+● Expiration Function can be used to increase (linearly or exponentially, both for up to 24 hours) the number of minutes of inactivity before recurring anomalies expire.
+The system takes into account similar anomalies received in the previous seven days

 Wanguard Sensor detects traffic anomalies using two different methods: